Pope receives cake and glad tidings on the 12th anniversary of his papacy, marked in the hospital

-ROME — (AP) — Pope Francis marked the 12th anniversary of his pontificate Thursday in the hospital as he received increasingly positive medical news on his recovery, a cake and hundreds of messages wishing him well.
+ROME — (AP) — Pope Francis marked the 12th anniversary of his pontificate Thursday in the hospital — the first pope to do so in modern church history — as he received increasingly positive medical news on his recovery, a cake and hundreds of messages wishing him well.

 A chest X-ray has confirmed improvements in his condition, the Vatican said on Wednesday, just two days after doctors declared he's no longer in imminent danger of death.